 Texas Unemployment Benefits

 The Unemployment Insurance (UI) program is jointly sponsored by the state government and the federal government.
 The program aims to provide financial relief to those who have lost their jobs for no fault of their own.
 The unemployment benefits program in Texas also provides applicants to advance in their career by providing opportunities through training programs and job-search programs.

 The eligibility for unemployment benefits in the state of Texas depends on three factors – monetary eligibility, the reason for job separation from the previous organization, and maintaining eligibility.

-You must meet the eligibility criteria in all the three factors to gain qualification for unemployment benefits in Texas.
+You must meet all the eligibility criteria to qualify for unemployment benefits in Texas.

 Monetary eligibility is one of the primary requirements to qualify for unemployment benefits in Texas.
 In order to gain monetary eligibility, you must have earned a sufficient amount of wages in your base period (first four of the last five calendar quarters).

 It is necessary for the applicants to have earned the required amount of wages in the first four of the last five calendar quarters.
 The Texas Workforce Commission (TWC) will send you a ‘Statement of Wages and Potential Benefits Amounts’ (also known as the Benefit Statement) confirming whether or not you have earned enough wages during your base period.

 The benefit statement will also include your potential weekly benefit amount (WBA), your potential maximum benefit amount (MBA) that you may receive in your benefit period.

 The TWC calculates your weekly benefit amount identifying your highest-earning quarter, and dividing it by 25.
 An upper limit of $507 is set on WBA by TWC for the state of Texas, and the minimum benefit amount that any shortlisted claimant would receive is $68.

 To be qualified, you must meet the following requirements: